Packaging

 What happened

-Several DTC food brands — including major meal kit and snack players — have quietly switched from compostable mailers and trays back to recyclable mono-materials in 2025, citing lack of municipal composting access.
+Several DTC food brands, including major meal kit and snack players, have quietly switched from compostable mailers and trays back to recyclable mono-materials in 2025.
+They cite a lack of municipal composting access.

 Why it matters

-Only ~15% of US households have access to industrial composting.
-'Compostable' packaging that ends up in landfill is functionally worse than recyclable plastic — and consumers are catching on.
+Only about 15% of US households have access to industrial composting.
+Compostable packaging that ends up in a landfill is functionally worse than recyclable plastic, and consumers are catching on.

 Market impact